vancluever/terraform-provider-acme/website/docs/r/certificate.html.markdown

   valid OCSP Staple in the TLS handshake for the connection to succeed.
   Defaults to `false`.
 Note that this option has no effect when using an external CSR - it must be enabled in the CSR itself.
-* `certificate_p12_password` - (Optional) Password to be used when generating the PFX file.
-Defaults to an empty string.

 [ocsp-stapling]: https://letsencrypt.org/docs/integration-guide/#implement-ocsp-stapling

 -> **NOTE:** OCSP stapling requires specific webserver configuration to